Skip to main content

 What is the annual percentage rate (APR)?

-Updated over a week ago
+Updated over 2 months ago

-• Compare loan offers more accurately.
+• Compare financing options accurately.

-• Understand the real cost of their loans.
+• Understand the true cost of borrowing.

-• Make informed decisions about the most cost-effective financing option.
+• Choose the most cost-effective financing option.

 Did this answer your question?